Understanding The Cycle Of Anxiety and Fatigue

 • Create a relaxing nighttime routine to wind down before bed

-Relaxation techniques are strategies designed to help reduce stress and anxiety by deactivating the fight-or-flight response.
+Relaxation techniques are strategies designed to help reduce symptoms of anxiety and stress by deactivating the fight-or-flight response.
 Some examples include:

 • Deep belly breathing.
 Focus your breathing so it comes from your abdomen.
 Slowly inhale for three seconds, hold your breath for a second or two, and exhale for about five seconds.
 Repeat three or four times.